dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 ## Create the Azure DevOps repository and pipeline

+> [!IMPORTANT]
+> As mentioned in the prerequisites, you'll need to [create an Azure DevOps organization](/azure/devops/organizations/accounts/create-organization) or select an existing organization to complete the steps ahead.
+You will also need to [create a Personal Access Token (PAT)](/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate#create-a-pat) with the permissions listed in the prerequisites.

 The Azure Developer CLI enables you to automatically create CICD pipelines with the correct configurations and permissions to provision and deploy resources to Azure. `azd` can also create an Azure Pipelines repository for your app if it doesn't exist already.

 1. Run the `azd pipeline config` command to configure your deployment pipeline and securely connect it to Azure.
-Provide the `--provider azdo` option to use Azure Pipelines instead of the default GitHub Actions configuration.
+Include the `--provider azdo` option to use Azure Pipelines instead of the default GitHub Actions configuration.

     ```azdeveloper
     azd pipeline config --provider azdo